Hire in Vietnam

-Foreigners who have work permits (valid for two years) will also be able to renew only once.
-Seasonal contracts will no longer be permitted from 2021.
+Foreigners holding work permits (valid for two years) will also be able to renew only one time.
+Seasonal contracts will no longer be permitted in Vietnam starting in 2021.

-Concept of implied terms in employment contracts is not recognized under Vietnamese labor laws.
+The concept of implied terms in an employment contract is not recognized under Vietnamese labor laws.
 However, the conditions for terminating an employment contract are strictly regulated by Vietnamese law and can be (but are not required to be) stated in the employment contract.
 Employers must implement and comply with a collective labor agreement (CLA).

 Internal labor regulations (ILRs) are mandatory for companies employing 10 employees or more.
-ILRs may be created by the employer to reflect the specificities of the business and industry of the employer, but these cannot be contrary to the Vietnamese labor legislation.
-The employer must discuss the proposed ILRs with the executive committee of the relevant trade union, if there is one, and once adopted, they must be registered with the relevant government agency.
+ILRs can be created by the employer to reflect the specificities of the business and industry of the employer but these must not be contrary to the Vietnamese labor legislation.
+The employer is required to discuss the proposed ILRs with the executive committee of the relevant trade union (if there is one) they must be registered with the relevant government agency once adopted.

-Discretionary up to a maximum of 60 days, or up to 180 days for executive positions of enterprises.
-The definition of executive positions is quite ambiguous in Vietnam and different from other countries; consult us for specific position before hiring.
-Can be included in either the labor contract or in a separate probation agreement.
+- This period can be outlined in either the labor contract or in a separate probation agreement.
 If included in the probation letter, there is no obligation to pay social security contributions during the probationary period.

-During the probationary period, employer must pay at least 85% of the salary for the job.
+- During the probationary period, the employer must pay at least 85% of the salary for the job.

-Either party may terminate the employment during probation without observing a notice period or paying compensation.
+- Either party can terminate the employment during probation without observing a notice period or paying compensation.

-Per the law, overtime must be implemented based on voluntary negotiations from the two sides.
+Per Vietnam law, overtime must be implemented based on voluntary negotiations from the two sides.
 The employee’s overtime hours must not exceed 50% of normal working hours per day.
 A normal work week is 48 hours.

-The overtime cap has increased from 40 to 60 hours/month, and 300 hours/year for all industries & sectors, effective 1st April 2022.
+The overtime cap has increased from 40 to 60 hours per month and 300 hours per year for all industries and sectors, effective April 1, 2022.

-Difficult in practice.
+Termination in Vietnam is difficult in practice.
 The alternative option of negotiation is therefore highly recommended.
-Mutual agreement with compensation for the employee could potentially save time, money, and legal risks for the company.
+Mutual agreement with compensation for the employee can potentially save time, money and legal risks for the company.